Ystad, Sweden. Photo by Canva

 Ystad, Sweden is a charming town with Danish influence that also attracts fans of the Swedish TV series of fictional detective Kurt Wallander. #sweden

 These are all places featured in various episodes.
-Finally, I reached the building at Mariagatan which doubled as Wallander’s apartment.
+Finally, I reached the building at Mariagatan, which was double Wallander’s apartment.

 In the opposite direction, a walk along Sjömansgatan overlooking the harbour brought me to the Ystad Theatre.
 This is where a car bomb explodes in the episode entitled The Cellist.
 Only a fan of the series will understand how satisfying it was to see all of these locations.